 - Tailor your letter to each application.

-- Indicate the position in which you are interested.
+- Indicate the position in which you are interested in the introduction paragraph.

 - Discuss your strengths as they relate to the position.